Queanbeyan West - Jerrabomberra

 Queanbeyan West - Jerrabomberra shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Queanbeyan West - Jerrabomberra has a higher proportion of residents with university qualifications than the broader region.
-Specifically, 34.0% of its residents aged 15 and above have such qualifications, compared to 21.3% in Rest of NSW and 24.1% in the SA4 region.
-The area's educational advantage is evident in various degrees: bachelor degrees at 18.9%, postgraduate qualifications at 11.1%, and graduate diplomas at 4.0%.
-Vocational credentials are also prevalent, with 32.2% of residents holding such qualifications, including advanced diplomas (11.8%) and certificates (20.4%).
+Queanbeyan West - Jerrabomberra has higher educational attainment than broader benchmarks.
+34.0% of residents aged 15+ have university qualifications, compared to 21.3% in the Rest of NSW and 24.1% in the SA4 region.
+Bachelor degrees are most common at 18.9%, followed by postgraduate qualifications (11.1%) and graduate diplomas (4.0%).
+Vocational credentials are also prevalent, with 32.2% of residents aged 15+ holding them - advanced diplomas account for 11.8% and certificates for 20.4%.

-Educational participation is notably high in the area, with 32.0% of residents currently enrolled in formal education.
+Educational participation is high, with 32.0% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 9.5% in secondary education, and 5.9% pursuing tertiary education.

 Frequently Asked Questions - Education